Why this boy couldn't be in his class photo, and what his parents want done about it

 "He sees in the classroom that there are pictures of his peers.
 He doesn't see his," Maheux-Pelletier told CBC Toronto, "Why is it that my child is put aside and being told, 'No, I'm sorry but you cannot be part of the picture?'"

 At the beginning of the school year at the French school in Kleinburg, his parents were given a form similar to the one used by all school boards in the province.
-It requests permission for photographs, including videos, of their children at school and allows for use on social media.
+It requests permission to take photographs, including videos, of their children at school and allows for their use on social media.

+Karim's parents didn't want him in photos that might be used on social media, so they decided against saying okay.
+Otherwise, they said, they'd be giving "blanket consent."

+So why did his parents agree to the use of Karim's photo for this story?
+They say that for them, the issue is about being able to control and manage how his image is used.

 "We want our child to be included in all and every educational opportunity that you provide him with, just like his peers," such as posting photos of children doing activities in the classroom, his mother said.